 11. End with a positive

-If it was a particularly lengthy/ gruesome session, interact with the staff to make sure things are ok.
+If it was a particularly lengthy and challenging session, interact with the staff to make sure things are ok.
 Be sure that you have checked in with them before you leave for the day.
 You want to make sure they are not going home disappointed.

 12. Ask if they have any questions